From Italie to Didot via Butte-aux-Cailles and Petit Montrouge

 From the Petite Ceinture gate in the 14th arrondissement (9):

 - Metro - Line 4.
-Take the gate on the left and go down a large metal staircase.
-Follow this route from its starting point (5) to the Porte d'Orléans station.
-It is about 1 km.
+Go through the gate on the left and go down a large metal staircase.
+Follow this route from point (5) to Porte d’Orléans station.
+It’s about 1 km.

 - Metro - Line 13.
-Turn right onto a pedestrian path and follow this trail in the opposite direction between its starting point (5) and Rue Raymond Losserand (red and white markings).
-Then leave the trail and follow Rue Losserand to the left until you reach Porte de Vanves station.
-This is about 700 metres.
+Turn right onto a footpath and follow this route in the opposite direction between point (5) and Rue Raymond Losserand (red and white markings).
+Then leave the route and follow Rue Losserand to the left to Porte de Vanves station.
+Allow for around 700 m.

 Waypoints